 48 Pages Posted: 26 Jun 2020 Last revised: 1 Feb 2022

-The COVID-19 pandemic has unleashed a torrent of legal and political commentary, and rightly so: the disease touches every corner of life and implicates all areas of law.
-In response to the disease, governments, civic institutions, and businesses have struggled to protect public health, respect individual autonomy, and enable Americans to satisfy their elemental instinct to congregate with one another.
+The COVID-19 pandemic unleashed a torrent of legal and political commentary, and rightly so: the virus touches every corner of life and implicates all areas of law.
+In response to the virus, governments, civic institutions, and businesses struggled to protect public health, respect individual autonomy, and enable Americans to satisfy their elemental instinct to congregate with one another.

-This Essay identifies four constitutional principles to shape pandemic policies and enable them to garner broad public acceptance: substantive and procedural rationality, respect of fundamental liberties, equal treatment of similarly situated persons and entities, and sufficient government flexibility to enable government to nimbly and effectively address emergencies that threaten life itself.
-Fidelity to these norms is essential for all institutions, public and private, because reopening safely can occur only through the cooperation of private individuals, and individuals will cooperate only if they have confidence in the ability of institutions to protect safety, liberty, and equality.
+This Article identifies four constitutional principles to shape pandemic policies and enable them to garner broad public acceptance: substantive and procedural rationality, respect for fundamental liberties, equal treatment of similarly situated persons and entities, and sufficient government flexibility to enable officials to nimbly and effectively address emergencies that threaten life itself.
+Fidelity to these norms is essential for all institutions, public and private, because reopening safely can occur only through the cooperation of private individuals, who will cooperate only if they have adequate confidence in the ability of institutions to protect safety, liberty, and equality.

 Keywords: COVID-19, constitutional law, health law, due process, equal protection, liberalism, fundamental rights, liberty, pandemic, discrimination